mirandaday16/mediabias/Meetings/Meeting Notes.md

 - [ ] Manually find metadata for HTTP Error articles
 - [ ] Manually double-check Caucus links
 - [ ] Manually check "No Media" articles and make sure they really don't have media
 - [ ] Does caption/media contain main figures?
 Compare to json files.
-If not, why?
+If not, why? (edit by Lu: for each caption, we should also label all the entities mentioned in it, then compare with the main figures in article.)
+- [ ] Check whether captions reflect the content in the multimedia (added by Lu: I think we discussed this too?)
 - [ ] How many captions are detailed/not?
 - [ ] Check out Marshall's annotation tool -- email him if you can't find
 - [ ] Annotate captions as subjective or not.
 Refer to Jurafsky's textbook for guidelines on subjectivity (Chapter 21).
 Label using binary.
 - [ ] Write down hypotheses/thoughts somewhere specific in repo.

 Questions:
 - Does the caption correctly reflect the content?
 Are there opinions inserted into the caption?